ESTABLISHING CLEAR FOCUS WITH THE VALUE SELLING SYSTEM®

-The Value Selling System® also ensures that every member of the team shares the same common understanding of what exactly sets your solutions apart from all the other options available to the prospect - and equip every sales person to tune and tailor your core value proposition in a way that will resonate with the specific priorities of each individual customer and stakeholder.
+The Value Selling System® also ensures that every member of the team shares the same common understanding of how your distinctive value sets your solutions apart from all the other options available to the prospect - and equips every sales person to tune and tailor your core value proposition in a way that will resonate with the priorities of each specific organisation and stakeholder.

 KEY AREAS OF FOCUS IN THE VALUE SELLING SYSTEM®

 Every potential customer has many more issues than they can possibly afford to address.
-Our approach enables you to accurately distinguish between irritating, important and critical problems - and to explicitly focus on uncovering, developing and dealing with the critical problems that your customers and prospects can't afford to ignore - and which you are able to solve better than only other option available to them.
+We'll enable you to accurately distinguish between irritating, important and critical problems - and to explicitly focus on uncovering, developing and dealing with the critical issues that your customers and prospects simply can't afford to ignore - and which you are able to solve better than any other option available to them.

-Traditional demographic segmentation (based on size, sector and location) is an entirely inadequate way of identifying your ideal customers in any complex B2B buying environment.
-Our approach enables you to identify the technographic, firmographic and situational characteristics that define which organisations are worth targeting - and indicate whether they are likely to be an attractive short-term prospect.
+Traditional demographic segmentation (based on size, sector and location) is an entirely inadequate way of identifying your top prospects in any complex B2B buying environment.
+Our approach enables you to identify the technographic, firmographic and situational indicators that define which organisations are worth targeting - and indicate whether they are likely to be an attractive short-term prospect.